Welcome to the History of

 14th May 2012: The discovery that there was a list of the lock keepers occupying the original seven lock houses on the Stort, shown on the 11th June 1833 auction details.
 James Spellow at Harlow Lock is an addition to the list of known keepers.

 20th March 2012; More Pre-History for the Stort with a map and a press cutting.
-Under Stort History are now three of John Boyes' extensive researches, on the Stort Mills, The North papers at the Bodleian and Grundy's 1772 Survey notes at the Brotherton Library in Leeds
+And there are now three of John Boyes' extensive researches, those of the Stort Mills and the North papers at the Bodleian are on the Stort History page and for John Grundy's 1772 Survey notes at the Brotherton Library in Leeds, see Stort Surveys

 15th February 2012; The addition of Messrs Burtroupe and Cannon to Roydon and Brick Locks respectively and a correction to the 1891 Census for Messrs Higgins and Searle who swap places between those two locks.